 READ.
 TUTOR.
 MENTOR.
-Change a child's future.
+Make a pledge to influence a child's future.

 Mentoring and tutoring programs across Hays County have shown successes at improving grades in school, increasing high school graduation rates, and the likelihood of pursuing a secondary degree.
 These positive successes are imperative to changing the lives and outcomes of Hays County youth.

 For most Hays County children, caring adults are the difference between academic success and failure.
 Be the difference.
 Just one hour a week is all it takes to impact the life of a child.
 Can you spare an hour to READ.
 TUTOR.
 MENTOR.?
 Sign up here.

-Questions?
-Email Michaelyates.firstname.lastname@example.org or call 512.353.1420.
+Email Unitedway.email@example.com or call 512.353.1420.